-In the hotel restaurant, the breakfast buffet offers choices such as eggs, bacon, potatoes, oatmeal, toast, juice, milk, coffee, tea, water.
+In the hotel restaurant, the breakfast buffet offers choices such as eggs, bacon, potatoes, oatmeal, toast, plus juice, milk, coffee, tea, water.

-A biology professor will introduce us to a stealthy and beneficial aviator of the delta that most people do not normally see or notice: bats.
+At the hotel, a biology professor will introduce us to a stealthy and beneficial aviator of the delta that most people do not normally see or notice: bats.
 Bats are the only mammal capable of true and sustained flight.
 We will learn why bats are an important part of the delta ecosystem and the ecological threats the species faces.